-Operations pros are often the unsung heroes of revenue teams.
-They help provide insights, optimize processes and align teams to provide customers with a unified experience across their journey.
+Revenue Operations pros are often the unsung heroes of revenue teams.
+Through their brilliant strategies and Revenue Operations Software they help provide insights, optimize processes and align teams to provide customers with a unified experience across their journey.
 And they’re only becoming more indispensable as time goes on – according to research by Gartner, “more than half (53%) of Chief Sales Officers are executing or considering developing a ‘revenue operations’ function” within the next year.
 So here at Revenue.io, we think it’s high time to give our ops stars the recognition they deserve!

 With our 2022 Heroes of RevOps Contest, we hand-selected the top 25 RevOps practitioners of the year from an impressive list of over a hundred nominees.
 Our winner and finalists all demonstrated their commitment to one or more of the following: